rlankhorst/zip-recipes/src/README.md

 **Multiple Paragraph Support in Summary Section of a Recipe:** Users can now add multiple paragraphs to the Summary field within the recipe plugin.

+**Ability to Print Recipes with Images:** Flexible settings that allow you to enable/disable image printing or image displaying

-**Support for Your Language** 100% of the recipe card can be your language.
+**Support for Your Language:** 100% of the recipe card can be your language.

+**Supports Blogs with Multiple Languages:** You can now have recipes in different languages in the same blog!

 Currently we have translations for:

  * Albanian
  * Italian
  * Malay
  * Russian
  * Is your language missing from this list?
 No problem, [email us and help us translate Zip Recipes!](mailto:hello@ziprecipes.net)

+**Easy installation process:** We don't require complex permissions to be set

 **Works with WordPress 4.5:** Updated for full compatibility with WordPress 4.5.